rokgm/Multicore-Lab/2/README.md

 ![Graph O3](./plots/best.png)

-- ***2.2 Measure the MFlop rate with the hardware counters and compare the result with the number computed in the program.***
+- ***2.2 Measure the MFlop rate with the hardware counters and compare the result with the number computed in the program.*** very similar when measured correctly (without measuring the likwid runtime)

 - ***2.3 Determine the processor's clock frequency with the help of the performance counters.***
 Likwid:  GHz